aarnphm/tinymorph/docs/content/Design/MG.md

 | \progname  | Explanation of program name         |
 | UC         | Unlikely Change                     |
 | etc.       | ...                                 |

+## Purpose

+### System Purpose

+The system is a web-based text editor designed to inspire creativity and make the writing process smoother and more enjoyable.
+It helps users explore their ideas in a non-linear way, offering interactive suggestions powered by advanced machine learning.
+With features like text steering, feedback, and note-style suggestions, the system gives writers the flexibility to refine their tone and structure while keeping full control over their work.
+Everything is stored locally on the user's computer, so there's no need for logins or worrying about data privacy.
+Whether you are working on creative writing or structured documents, the system provides tools to plan, brainstorm, and fine-tune ideas.
+It's accessible through any modern web browser, ensuring a seamless experience without the hassle of installation or compatibility issues.

+### Document Purpose

+The purpose of this document is to illustrate and justify the decomposition of the tinymorph system into its core components and provide a Modular Guide for each module.
+This document will serve as a guide for the implementation of the system, ensuring all components are designed to achieve the system's goals effectively and maintain scalability, modularity, and user-friendliness.
+This document will also serve as a basis for the implementation work scheduled to be completed in the coming months.

 ## Introduction